 Progressive Retinal Atrophy (PRA)

 PRA is a degenerative condition that can eventually lead to blindness.
-Although no cure, dogs with PRA still lead a healthy life while blind.
-This is why it’s necessary to carry out all the required health screening.
+Although there is no cure, dogs with PRA live healthy while blind.
+This is why carrying out all the required health screening is necessary.

 Hip Dysplasia

-Very common among most retrievers and is regarded as the most common issue the breed faces.
+It is very common among most retrievers and is regarded as the breed’s most common issue.

 Chronic Ear Infections